criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 ### Styling the landing page

+In general, the landing page for MitID may styled by following [the general guide on styling](/how-to/apply-custom-styling).
+In essence you can modify the page any way you like using CSS.

 As illustrated below, the default landing page has the MitID box - the red rectangle - at the center.
-You may not, under any circumstances, change the styling or layout of anything inside the box.
+It is important that you do noty not, under any circumstances, change the styling or layout of anything inside the red rectangle.

 ![MitID default landing page](/images/mitid-landing-page.png)

-The landing page for MitID is styled by following [the general guide on styling](/how-to/apply-custom-styling).

 <a name="yourapp"></a>